aspynect/genshin-buddy/readme.md

 `set-channel (channel)` <br/>
 Sets the channel for the bot to talk in
+- (channel-type): The type of channel you would like to set -Announcement Channel: Channel for announcement type messages (Weekly, Abyss, Monthly reminders) -Standard Output: Channel for standard output messages (Parametric reminders)
 - (channel): The channel you want the bot to talk in